-“I am of the same mind as Lucky.”
+“I share Lucky’s view.”
 Elier grins.
 “I welcome the meddling, along with the murder.”

-The woman’s voice abruptly gets louder, then culminates into a ferocious shout.
+The woman’s voice abruptly gets louder, then culminates in a ferocious shout.

 Gyrax acts first—he breaks into a four-legged gallop.
-The rest of us follow but he’s way too fast—he dips out of sight before we catch him.
+The rest of us follow but he’s way too fast; he dips out of sight in a matter of seconds.

 After a short sprint, we stop at the edge of a forest glade, watching a green-clad woman slash a man’s back, cutting the ties on his buckskin trousers.
 She kicks him in the butt and he stumbles forward, holding the lip of his drooping pants.
-A dozen yards ahead, four more men are fleeing down the road.
+A dozen yards ahead, I catch sight of four more men fleeing down the road.

-She turns around and my mouth drops open.
+The woman turns around.
+My mouth drops open.